EnzymeFunctionInitiative/EST/docs/getting_started.rst

 The Enzyme Function Initiative (EFI) offers several different tools to help you identify isofunctional protein families.
-This guide will walk you through the initial setup of the tools
+This guide will walk you through the initial setup of the tools.

 Obtain the Code
 ---------------